 In addition, a number of overarching issues that are present in multiple stages of the policy development process, including timing, translation, development of definitions, voting thresholds and decision-making methodology, were also discussed following the review of the five different stages (see section 3).

-The WT, supported by ICANN staff, has developed a first outline of the new Annex A (see section 4) as well as a supporting document that is envisioned to be included in the GNSO Council Operating Procedures as the PDP Manual (see section 5).
+The WT, supported by ICANN staff, has developed a first outline of the new Annex A (see section 4) as well as a supporting document that is envisioned to be included in the GNSO Operating Procedures as the PDP Manual (see section 5).

 In section 2, you will find an overview of the recommendations of the PDP-WT.
-For further background information on how these recommendations were developed, you are strongly encouraged to review the Initial Report, the proposed Final Report, the WT’s review of the public comments (see Annex A) and the WT’s deliberations on the outstanding issues, to appreciate the deliberations of the PDP-WT that form the basis for these recommendations.
+For further background information on how these recommendations were developed, you are strongly encouraged to review the Initial Report, the proposed Final Report, the Final Report, the WT’s review of the public comments (see Annex A) and the WT’s deliberations on the outstanding issues, to appreciate the deliberations of the PDP-WT that form the basis for these recommendations.

 To facilitate visualization of the new PDP, the WT has also developed a flow chart that includes that provides a high-level overview of the main elements of the new PDP that can be found hereunder.

 This report has unanimous consensus support of the PDP-WT.